 - Laundry/Drycleaning – keeping up with laundry can be hard, and for a stay-at-home mom it’s no difference.
 However, the potential is there to do your own laundry more often and save on potential dry cleaning expenses.

 Living on a single income in today’s economy is definitely a challenge.
 One that takes a lot of creativity and teamwork in every family.
-In our family, we’ve primarily focused on a few keys items that’s allowed us to stay living on one income.
+In our family, we’ve primarily focused on a few keys items that are allowed us to stay living on one income.
 They include: